Victorian 14kt Scarab Bug Earring & Pendant Set

 A very unique scarab set from the Victorian (ca1880) era!
 This gorgeous set is comprised of a pair of earrings and pendant that carry the same, complimentary design.
 The fabulous earrings hold a single scarab bug, which is set in 14kt yellow gold.
-The bugs, which were once alive, are prong set with a smooth gold underside.
+The real, petrified scarab bugs are prong set with a smooth gold underside.
 Each bug is surrounded by a coiled snaked frame that continues to curl toward the gold surmount, which displays an ivy leaf shaped design.
-The complimentary pendant also holds a prong set scarab bug.
+The complementary pendant also holds a prong set scarab bug.
 A smooth, gold serpent frames the bug, which hangs from a simple gold bail.
 Each scarab bug has gorgeous coloring, with hues of iridescent green, blue and brown.
 It’s a lovely set that would make a fantastic addition to any collection!

 Measurements: Each earring hangs 1 1/4" long, is slightly more than 1/2" wide, and a little more than 1/4” thick.
 The pendant measures a little more than 3/4" long, a little more than 1/2" wide and slightly more than 1/4" thick.

 Condition: The overall condition of the set is excellent.
 Besides normal surface wear, there is no apparent damage to the gold or to the scarab bugs.